HGustavs/LenaSYS/Shared/Documentation/newinstaller/documentation.md

     - In order for the installer to create a database, user and set permissions, root user credentials are needed.
     - If you are using [xampp]() you can retrieve them like [this]().
 5. Select the test data you wish to install.
-    - If you are intending this as a dev environment, leave it default.
+    - If you are intending to use this as a dev environment, leave it default.

 ## Goals